moshodi/pricing-intelligence-prototype/README.md

 **Action Step for the Canonical Product Hypythesis**
 ```
-**Q:** "How can we reference the same product variant across multiple distributor marketplaces if the naming and SKUs across these marketplace sites is most likely different?"
+**Q:** "How can we reference the same product variant across multiple distributor marketplaces if the naming of the product variant and SKUs across these marketplace sites is most likely different?"
 * **A:** Create a canonical product in your system and map each marketplace’s local listing (with that site’s SKU/ID) to it.
 Then you track prices per listing and roll them up to the canonical product.
 ```